 If you don't want to take a chance on accepting any treatment that has any chance of failure, then we strongly urge you to keep reading.... because we want you to have the real facts so you can make an educated decision about choosing a treatment that will work for you.

-Everyone agrees that it makes sense to remove the cause, rather than to treat the symptoms.
-And you want to be able to remove the cause as comfortably as possible, without having to endure weeks, and possibly months, of ongoing medication - and the inevitable negative side effects.
+Everyone agrees that it makes sense to treat the cause, rather than to treat the symptoms.
+And you want to be able to treat the cause as comfortably as possible, without having to endure weeks, and possibly months, of ongoing medication - and the inevitable negative side effects.

 REMEMBER!
 The main cause of all types of stomach ulcers is Helicobacter Pylori.